 Step 2.
 Mix wet ingredients.
-Cream 1 cup + 2 tablespoons of lard with 3/4 cup of brown sugar and 1/2 cup of white sugar in a large bowl.
+Cream 1 cup + 2 tablespoons of lard with 3/4 cup brown sugar and 1/2 cup of white sugar in a large bowl.
 Mix for 1-2 minutes or until completely combined.
-Add two eggs and 2 teaspoons of vanilla and mix well.
+Add two eggs and 2 teaspoons of vanilla and mix.

 Step 3.
 Mix dry ingredients.
 In a separate bowl, whisk together 2 1/4 cup flour, 3/4 teaspoons sea salt, 2 teaspoons of corn starch, 1 teaspoon baking powder, 1/2 teaspoon baking soda.

 Step 4.
 Combine wet + dry.
 Add the flour mixture into the wet ingredients until the dough is just combined and no individual bits can be seen being careful to stop when the dough comes together and there is minimal flour left over.

 Step 5.
 Fold in 1 cup of chocolate chips.

 Step 6.
 Spoon out your dough.
-Use a size 20 cookie scoop to ensure that you have large, uniform cookies… or wing it with a regular spoon ;).
+Use a size 20 cookie scoop (3 tablespoon scoop) to ensure that you have large, uniform cookies… or wing it with a regular spoon ;).

 Step 7.
-Press the extra 1/4 cup of chocolate chips that you reserved into the tops of the balls of dough and sprinkle them lightly with coarse sea salt.
+Press the extra 1/4 cup of chocolate chips that you reserved into the tops of the balls of dough and sprinkle them lightly with coarse sea salt or flaked sea salt.

 Step 8.
 Bake for 12-15 minutes or until the cookies are just starting to be golden brown on the outer edges.
 Larger cookies will require longer baking time.